Updated August, 2019

 Sidenote: Did you know that San Miguel beer is from the Philippines?

 If eating seafood at the Baywalk stands doesn’t appeal to you there are plenty of good restaurants in Puerto Princesa.
-Try the popular KaLui restaurant for a unique atmosphere and delicious food or Badjao Seafood restaurant for fresh fish and beautiful views and ambience to name just two.
+Try the popular KaLui restaurant for a unique atmosphere and delicious Filipino food or Badjao Seafood restaurant for fresh fish and beautiful views and ambiance to name just two.

 Days 2, 3, 4: Port Barton, the Undiscovered Paradise